 Ultrasound Machine Funding: When a state and/or local Knights of Columbus council raises 50% of the cost of purchasing an ultrasound machine, the Supreme Council will provide a grant for the other 50% of the machine’s cost.

-1. Locate a pro-life PCC that is prepared to receive and use an ultrasound machine.
+1. Locate a PCC that is prepared to receive and use an ultrasound machine or an ultrasound-equipped mobile unit.

-3. Determine that this PCC will be able to staff and operate this machine.
+3. Determine that the PCC will be able to staff and operate the ultrasound machine and/or ultrasound-equipped mobile unit.
 This will include assuring that:

 a. the center is properly licensed under state and local laws and regulations to operate an ultrasound machine